mmulich/pkgmeta/docs/index.rst

 and their dependencies without actually acquiring (downloading) the distribution itself.

+Repositories can derive from one another to further customize the environment.
+This can come in handy when an application depends on a specific set of packages that may be older or newer than the latest stable release.

 The repository does not actually hold any distribution data.
 That type of information can be found via more established means, such as `PyPI <http://pypi.pythong.org/pypi/>`_.
 Furthermore, the repository can